BACKGROUND CHECKS AND DRUG TESTING

 Criminal background checks and drug testing are becoming mandatory at medical institutions as a requirement of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 Individuals working in health care facilities often must consent to and be cleared to work through criminal background investigations and/or drug screenings.
 This is also a common policy/requirement in many physical therapy corporate entities and individual clinics.

 All Doctor of Physical Therapy students are required to carry health insurance (including hospitalization) throughout the entire program.
 It is the responsibility of the student to purchase health insurance and provide proof of insurance.
 Health concerns should be addressed with your primary care provider.
-South College does not have student health facilities, but we do have an agreement with Cherokee Health Systems to provide services to our students living in Knoxville or attending onsite lab immersion sessions.
+South College does not have student health facilities, but we do have an agreement with Cherokee Health Systems to provide services to our students living in Knoxville or attending onsite lab intensives.
 Students are financially responsible for any services rendered by Cherokee.
 Once matriculated into the Doctor of Physical Therapy Program, students must show compliance with the health policy including personal health insurance coverage within one month of the start of classes.
-Failure to do so may result in dismissal from the program.
+Failure to do so may result in being liable for dismissal from the program.
 Students must re-certify their health status (including proof of health insurance) prior to beginning the clinical year (year 2) of the program.
 Students may not engage in clinical activities until compliance has been met.

 Prior to entering the South College Doctor of Physical Therapy Program, students must submit health provider proof of a health examination and updated information of immunization health certificate indicating TB testing results and HBV immunization series.